libvips/libvips/doc/binding.md

 	/* Call the operation.
 This will look up the operation+args in the vips
 	 * operation cache and either return a previous operation, or build
 	 * this one.
-In either case, we have a new ref we mst release.
+In either case, we have a new ref we must release.
 	 */
 	if( !(new_op = vips_cache_operation_build( op )) ) {
 		g_object_unref( op );